kantega/kson/readme.md

 ```

-The we write our codecs using the dsl defined in `JsonCodecs`.
-We use the _objectCodec_ method in concunction with _field_methods to define our
+Then we write our codecs using the dsl defined in `JsonCodecs`.
+We use the _objectCodec_ method in conjunction with _field_methods to define our
 conversion.
 It is pretty self explanatory.

 The `Equal` instances are used for comparison.
 They are a typesafe version of `equal()`, and quicker to write too.